nhungphuc114-droid/Madman-Protocol-GCEP-V1.0/README.md

 * **The Logic:** Rewards ($Diamonds$) earned from transmigrating shards are not released immediately.
 They are held in a decentralized, time-locked escrow.
 * **The Mechanism:** Payouts occur in **Randomized Batches** only after a significant temporal lag and a minimum volume threshold (e.g., 1.0 BTC).
 * **The Strategic Value:** This destroys the **Statistical Linkage** between communication bursts and financial gain.
 Even if a monitor records every packet and every blockchain transaction, there is zero temporal correlation to prove they belong to the same entity.
 The money "appears" long after the ghost has moved.

+### 4.7 Temporal De-correlation: The Blind Payout

+To finalize the decoupling of communication and finance:

+#### I. Asymmetric Settlement Delay (The Time-Gap)
+* **The Logic:** All reward redemptions are subject to an **Asymmetric Settlement Delay**.
+* **The Mechanism:** Once the 1.0 BTC threshold is met, the payout is not triggered.
+Instead, the protocol injects a randomized delay ranging from **10 minutes to 24 hours**.
+* **The Defensive Value:** This severs the **Temporal Linkage** between "Work" and "Pay."
+Even if an adversary controls the blockchain nodes and monitors the network infrastructure, they cannot correlate a high-volume packet burst with a subsequent reward claim.
+The two events are mathematically disconnected on the timeline.

 ## 5. Deployment Guide